John Milnor: Research

 One of Milnor's best-known works is his proof in 1956 of the existence of 7-dimensional spheres with nonstandard differentiable structure, which marked the beginning of a new field – differential topology.
 He coined the term exotic sphere, referring to any n-sphere with nonstandard differential structure.
-Kervaire and Milnor initiated the systematic study of exotic spheres, showing in particular that the 7-sphere has 15 distinct differentiable structures (28 if one considers orientation).
+Kervaire and Milnor initiated the systematic study of exotic spheres by Kervaire–Milnor groups, showing in particular that the 7-sphere has 15 distinct differentiable structures (28 if one considers orientation).

 Egbert Brieskorn found simple algebraic equations for 28 complex hypersurfaces in complex 5-space such that their intersection with a small sphere of dimension 9 around a singular point is diffeomorphic to these exotic spheres.
 Subsequently, Milnor worked on the topology of isolated singular points of complex hypersurfaces in general, developing the theory of the Milnor fibration whose fiber has the homotopy type of a bouquet of μ spheres where μ is known as the Milnor number.
 Milnor's 1968 book on his theory, Singular Points of Complex Hypersurfaces, inspired the growth of a huge and rich research area that continues to mature to this day.

 In 1961 Milnor disproved the Hauptvermutung by illustrating two simplicial complexes that are homeomorphic but combinatorially distinct, using the concept of Reidemeister torsion.
-This led to a wave of advances in topology by Milnor and many other mathematicians which changed the perception of the field forever.

 In 1984 Milnor introduced a definition of attractor.
 The objects generalize standard attractors, include so-called unstable attractors and are now known as Milnor attractors.

 Milnor's current interest is dynamics, especially holomorphic dynamics.
 His work in dynamics is summarized by Peter Makienko in his review of Topological Methods in Modern Mathematics:

 It is evident now that low-dimensional dynamics, to a large extent initiated by Milnor's work, is a fundamental part of general dynamical systems theory.
 Milnor cast his eye on dynamical systems theory in the mid-1970s.
 By that time the Smale program in dynamics had been completed.
 Milnor's approach was to start over from the very beginning, looking at the simplest nontrivial families of maps.
 The first choice, one-dimensional dynamics, became the subject of his joint paper with Thurston.
 Even the case of a unimodal map, that is, one with a single critical point, turns out to be extremely rich.
 This work may be compared with Poincaré's work on circle diffeomorphisms, which 100 years before had inaugurated the qualitative theory of dynamical systems.
 Milnor's work has opened several new directions in this field, and has given us many basic concepts, challenging problems and nice theorems.

 His other significant contributions include microbundles, influencing the usage of Hopf algebras, theory of quadratic forms and the related area of symmetric bilinear forms, higher algebraic K-theory, game theory, and three-dimensional Lie groups.